 The journey out to the best spots can be just as exciting as the fishing.
 The Turks and Caicos offers so many incredible coastal areas, with amazing ocean hues ranging from blues to vibrant turquoise.
 If you’re lucky enough to be out on an abnormally calm day, it’s possible to get a crystal clear view of the reefs and marine life below from the boat—a truly unforgettable sight.

 It’s often possible to combine a few activities on a charter, including some snorkeling, visits to some of our secluded and spectacular uninhabited cays, diving for conch and lobster, and a beach BBQ.
 The iconic JoJo the Dolphin may also make an appearance!

 Fishing Tackle and Equipment

 A decent selection of fishing equipment and bait is available across several small stores on Providenciales.
 In most cases, all equipment and bait is provided by the fishing charter, so guests won’t have to worry about collecting equipment or bait.

 Walkin Marine near Downtown on Providenciales is the primary source of fishing rods and tackle.
-Scooter Bob's at Turtle Cove Marina offers tackle and bait, and the office at Heaving Down Rock Marina (Walkin Marina) stocks frozen squid bait, drinks and some supplies.
+Scooter Bob's Car Rental at Turtle Cove Marina offers tackle and bait, and the office at Heaving Down Rock Marina (Walkin Marina) stocks frozen squid bait, drinks, and some supplies.